unbornchikken/NOOOCL/README.md

 # v0.12.0: Important Announcement: fastcall!

 As of v0.12.0 NOOOCL has switched its core native binding component from [node-ffi](https://github.com/node-ffi/node-ffi) to [fastcall](https://github.com/cmake-js/fastcall).
 It led to a significant performance increase (see [fastcall becnhmarks](https://github.com/cmake-js/fastcall#benchmarks)).
-However, **fastcall** uses [CMake.js](https://github.com/cmake-js/cmake-js) as of its build system instead of bundled [node-gyp](https://github.com/nodejs/node-gyp).
+However, **fastcall** uses [CMake.js](https://github.com/cmake-js/cmake-js) as its build system instead of bundled [node-gyp](https://github.com/nodejs/node-gyp).
 It means NOOOCL has no Python 2 dependency anymore, but you [gotta have CMake installed](https://github.com/cmake-js/fastcall#requirements).

 # About

 ## Why OpenCL?

 In Node.js JavaScript code is synchronous, single threaded.
-That's mean if you have an algorithm that can spawn a tens of thousand computation operations per second, your application will hang while the computation runs.
-The is no HTTP requests served, the is no event processed, there is nothing.
+That means if you have an algorithm that can spawn tens of thousands of computation operations per second, your application will hang while the computation runs.
+No HTTP requests are served, no events are processed, there is nothing.
-You can overcome the above limitation by using some of the available threading modules there (like [Webworker Threads](https://www.npmjs.com/package/webworker-threads)), but this has some serious limitations:
+You can overcome the above limitation by using some of the available threading modules (like [Webworker Threads](https://www.npmjs.com/package/webworker-threads)), but this has some serious limitations:

-- There is no synchronization implemented in Node.js, so the inter thread communication is allowed only by using messages.
+- There is no synchronization implemented in Node.js, so the inter-thread communication is allowed only by using messages.
-That's mean you can only exchange small, JSON serialized data between worker threads, so this is impossible to implement parallel algorithms that works on common data reside in memory buffers, like image processing for example.
+That means you can only exchange small, JSON serialized data between worker threads, and it is impossible to implement parallel algorithms that work on common data residing in memory buffers, like image processing for example.
 - Code JIT-ed by V8 doesn't support SIMD instructions at the same level like that available in advanced C++ compilers.
 So while JavaScript code can be perfect for orchestrating large computation operations, it is not so good for writing them.
-- Data parallelism is very hard to implement from scratch by using a only simple threading module, and it requires synchronization constructs that is not available in Node.js.
+- Data parallelism is very hard to implement from scratch by using a only simple threading module, and it requires synchronization constructs that are not available in Node.js.

 OpenCL is perfect to fill the gap.
-Beside solving the above issues it provides the following benefits:
+Besides solving the above issues it provides the following benefits:

 - It supports GPU along with CPU based SSE/AVX instructions sets.
-- It's supported by all the mayor GPU and CPU vendors.
+- It's supported by all the major GPU and CPU vendors.
 - It's truly cross platform.

 ## Why not WebCL?

 WebCL is gonna be the OpenCL for JavaScript (TM) at some time.
-It will be (should be) supported by all mayor browsers, to give web developers a powerful, cross platform computation platform for supporting algorithms like image processing in the client side.
+It will be (should be) supported by all major browsers, to give web developers a powerful, cross platform computation platform for supporting algorithms like image processing in the client side.
 At least that's the plan.